Paleo Publishing: Terrible Writing Advice from a Caveman Author

 WRITING IS TOTAL CREATIVE ODYSSEY.
 NOT TO BE HELD BACK BY STUPID THINGS LIKE ‘COHERENT STORY’ AND ‘CONSISTENT CHARACTERIZATION’.

 WHEN CAVEMAN WRITE BOOK, HE START WITH ONE IDEA.
-THEN LIKE "WHOSE IS LINE ANYWAY?", HE
+THEN LIKE "WHOSE IS LINE ANYWAY?", HE SAY “YES, AND” — AND ADD ANOTHER IDEA THAT IS BIGGER AND CRAZIER THAN LAST IDEA.

 THAT IS HOW CAVEMAN WRITE "THE GIRL WITH THE CAVE TATTOO".
-IT A BOOK ABOUT A CAVEMAN WHO
+IT A BOOK ABOUT A CAVEMAN WHO EAT A CHICKEN, WHO THEN BECOME A CHICKEN, WHO EAT ANOTHER CHICKEN, AND THEN BECOME A ROCK MONSTER, AND THEN BECOME THE ROCK—

 The actor and wrestler?